mosayyyed/weather_wise/README.md

 # Weather Wise App 🛒
 ![Weather App Banner](https://github.com/user-attachments/assets/ba45ce41-81ea-434c-9aa3-23c8748c4387)

-Welcome to the **Weather App** repository!
+Welcome to the **Weather Wise App** repository!
 This project is a modern and feature-rich mobile application that delivers real-time weather information and forecasts.
 Built with Flutter, it utilizes the MVVM design pattern and follows clean architecture principles, ensuring a scalable and maintainable codebase.
 The app provides users with an intuitive interface for checking current weather conditions, forecasts, and more, making it an essential tool for weather enthusiasts.

 ## Features ✨